craftingcity/The-Known-World/Prenotes Dec 13 24.md

 - "Fire Sale" at Solvien (in [[Lakeview]], 4500sp)

 ### What happened?
+###### The Libraries
+They got the following books;

+The Manual of Jeraxus
+Essay on the Black Blood Curse
+Bloodrite Tome-16

 We leave our heroes on the date of ...
 AF, as they ...